Nadal tests positive for Covid in latest blow for tennis legend

 Issued on: Modified:

+Madrid (AFP) – Spanish tennis star Rafael Nadal said Monday he had tested positive for Covid-19, which puts in doubt his participation in the Australian Open next month where was was expected to make his big comeback after months of injury.

-Madrid (AFP) – Rafael Nadal said Monday he has tested positive for Covid-19 on his return to Spain from Abu Dhabi where he took part in an exhibition tournament last week.
+The Spanish former world number one said he took the test when he returned to Spain from Abu Dhabi where he took part in an exhibition tournament last week, his first since August due to a foot injury.

 "I am going through some unpleasant moments but I trust that I will improve little by little.
 I am now confined at home and have informed the people who had been in contact with me," he wrote on Twitter.

-"As a consequence of the situation, I have to have total flexibility with my calendar and I will analyse my options depending on my evolution," the 35-year-old added.
+"As a consequence of the situation, I have to have total flexibility with my calendar and I will analyse my options depending on my evolution," he added.

 "I will keep you informed of any decisions about my future tournaments."

-The Spanish former world number one had been due to fly to Melbourne later this month to compete in an ATP event ahead of the Australian Open.
+The 35-year-old had been due to fly to Melbourne later this month to compete in an ATP event ahead of the Australian Open which begins at Melbourne Park on January 17.

 The 20-time major champion has struggled with a foot injury for the past six months -– forcing him to miss both Wimbledon and the US Open.